drew-loukusa/spotify-py-cli/spec.md

 I'm going to create a "dummy api"/stubbed api that I can hit so that my tests are just testing my application logic.
 I don't want to have my tests reliant on spotify not returning a result, don't want to get rate limited, etc.

+## Follow ups
+* SPOTIFY ALLOWS MULTIPLE PLAYLISTS TO SHARE THE SAME NAME
+    * I need to update my app to account for this.
+This is big.

+* I want a way to display info about a playlist
+    * Should I put that functionality under the search command?
+Or a new one.
+    * TBD